-7.6 Organization Governance, Enterprise Risk, and Continuous Improvement
+7.6 Organization Governance, Enterprise Risk, Labor Relations, and Continuous Improvement

 Key Takeaways

-- Continuous improvement depends on feedback loops, process ownership, data review, and leader willingness to adjust.
+- Enterprise risk and continuous improvement depend on feedback loops, process ownership, data review, and psychological safety.

-- A defensible SCP response explains how the organization will monitor outcomes and correct unintended consequences.
+- A defensible SCP response explains how the organization will monitor outcomes and correct unintended consequences after launch.

 Governance Turns Good Ideas Into Reliable Execution

-Governance is the system of roles, decision rights, controls, measures, and escalation paths that keeps organizational work aligned to strategy and risk expectations.
-In the organization domain, governance connects structure, culture, technology, change, and corporate responsibility.
-Without it, initiatives depend on personalities and lose consistency when pressure rises.
+Governance is the system of roles, decision rights, controls, measures, and escalation paths that keeps organizational work aligned to strategy and risk.
+In the organization domain, governance connects structure, culture, technology, change, labor relations, and corporate responsibility; without it, initiatives depend on personalities and lose consistency under pressure.
+A senior HR leader thinks across the enterprise: a technology project changes manager accountability, a new operating model creates culture stress, a CSR commitment requires reporting controls, and a change initiative can overload critical talent.

 Integrated Governance Checklist